 Touted as the most speedy and effective way of moving on after a breakup, the no-contact rule has become the talk of the (heartbroken) town.
 Sixty days of zero contact with an ex can test the most resolute people.
-If you’ve initiated this period with your ex-girlfriend, your curiosity and concern must be eating you from within.
-Allow me to voice the question plaguing your mind – what’s the no-contact rule female psychology?
+If you’ve initiated this period with your ex-girlfriend, your curiosity and concern must be eating you up from within.
+Allow me to voice the question plaguing your mind – “What’s the no-contact rule female psychology?
+Will she miss me during no-contact?”

-Let’s hope you’re all set for the loaded components of female psychology after the no-contact rule comes into effect that we’re going to decode in consultation with counseling psychologist Shazia Saleem (Masters in Psychology), who specializes in separation and divorce counseling.
+Let’s hope you’re all set for the loaded components of female psychology after the no-contact rule comes into effect.
+We’re going to decode it in consultation with counseling psychologist Shazia Saleem (Masters in Psychology), who specializes in separation and divorce counseling.

 6 Things You Must Know About The No-Contact Rule Female Psychology